 It also recognized the need to provide education to all school going children in the least restrictive environment.
-It is with regard the Kenya government accepted the vision impairment in 1940's, put a lot of effort in the training of highly qualified teachers for all levels of education who can adopt the learning environment to suit individual educational needs of the learners with low vision.
-(Cumulus 1990).
+It is with this regard that the Kenya government accepted the establishment of institutions to cater for the needs of the learners with low vision impairment in 1940's.
+It has put a lot of effort in the training of highly qualified teachers for all levels of education who can adopt the learning environment to suit individual educational needs of the learners with low vision.
+(Cumulus 1990)

-Special need education (SNE) for the visually impaired in Kenya started during the Second World War in 1945.
+Special need Education (SNE) for the visually impaired in Kenya started during the Second World War in 1945.
 This was to cater for the soldiers blinded during the war.
-The first school in Kenya was started by the Salvation Army in Thika by major and Mrs. Osborne.
+The first school in Kenya was started by the Salvation Army in Thika by Major and Mrs. Osborne.
 In the year 1953, the school developed into primary school teaching the ordinary school curriculum (Kariuki 1980)

-In 1958, St.Lucy school for the visually impairment was started at Egoji in Meru.

-In 1960 St. Oda School for the visually handicapped was followed by Kibos which was established at Kibos in Kisumu district in 1964.
-It followed by Likoni School in 1960 by the Salvation Army Kariuki 1989.
+In 1958, St Lucy School for the visually impaired was started at Egoji in Meru.
+In 1960, St. Oda School for the visually handicapped was followed by Kibos which was established at Kibos in Kisumu district in 1964.
+It was followed by Likoni School in 1960 by the Salvation Army Kariuki 1989.

 In 1978 the Anglican church of Kenya helped to start St. Francis School for the visually impaired in Kapenguria.
-It was put to help in rehabilitation for the visually impaired.
+It was put up to help in rehabilitation for the visually impaired.
 In 1980, it was turned into a school.

-There were also various integrated programmes where the learners with visual impairment learn in their local environment along with their sighted peer.
+There are also various integrated programmes where the learners with visual impairment learn in their local environment along with their sighted peer.
 Many of these are there spread all over the country for instance there is integrated programme at Kajiado which was started in 1975 by Kenya society for the blind.
-Another programme which also caters for learner with visual impairments is located at Kilimani Primary School, Nairobi.
+Another programme which also caters for learner with visual impairments is located at Kilimani primary school, Nairobi.

-Survey carried out by Kenya institute of education, K.I.E in 1980, Miss Fitcher in 1984 and Christoffel blinded mission in 1994 showed that greater percentage of learners in the schools for the visually impaired is low vision.
+Survey carried out by Kenya Institute of Education, K.I.E. in 1980, Miss Fitcher in 1984 and Christoffel Blinden Mission in 1994 showed that greater percentage of learners in the schools for the visually impaired is low vision.
 Many of them could be able to read and write if they were given necessary support.
 This revealed that many of the learners with low vision were in the school for the visually impaired taking up facilities and provision for children with total blindness, while there were also no appropriate programmes offered to cater for their diverse needs.

-Background information of low vision project (Kenya)
+Background Information of low vision project (Kenya)

-The Kenyan government has been in the forefront in providing education for the learners who are handicapped in our society.
-It has greatly put a lot of effort in training the necessary manpower to meet the challenges facing the education of learners who are handicapped and in particular learners with visual impairment It is stated in the article 26 of united nations universal declaration of human rights that the right to education should be granted to all irrespective of creed color, race or tribe whether one is handicapped or not.
+The Kenya government has been in the forefront in providing education for the learners who are handicapped in our society.
+It has greatly put a lot of effort in training the necessary manpower to meet the challenges facing the education of learners who are handicapped and in particular learners with visual impairment.

+It is stated in the articles 26 of United Nations universal declaration of human rights that the right to education should be granted to all irrespective of creed colour, race or tribe whether one is handicapped or not.

-Low vision project (Kenya)
+Low Vision Project (Kenya)